strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

 ### Knowing what files are changed

-To know the files that have changed, they leverage the 'git diff' command.
+To know the files that have changed, they leverage the `git diff` command.
 Let's look at the code:

 ```typescript
 function getFilesFromShash(sha1: string, sha2: string): string[] {